dayvonjersen/linguist/README.md

 [github.com/jbrukh/bayesian](https://github.com/jbrukh/bayesian)

-You can blame that and/or the amateurish tokenizer I wrote for any inaccurate results.
+You can blame that, or more likely the amateurish `tokenizer` I made, for any inaccurate results.

-See cmd/l for a reference implementation command-line tool.
+See `cmd/l` for a reference implementation in the form of a command-line tool.

 ## Known Issues